-Dr. Wilson is currently the N. Edgar Miles Professor of Ophthalmology and Pediatrics at the Storm Eye Institute, Medical University of South Carolina, Charleston, SC.
-He served as Storm Eye Institute Residency Program Director from 1990-1998 and then as Storm Eye Institute Director and Pierre G. Jenkins Professor and Ophthalmology Department Chair, Medical University of South Carolina for 15 years, from 1996-2011.
+Dr. Edward Wilson is currently the N. Edgar Miles professor of ophthalmology and pediatrics at the Storm Eye Institute, Medical University of South Carolina.
+He served as Storm Eye Institute residency program director from 1990 to 1998 and then as Storm Eye Institute director and Pierre G. Jenkins professor and Ophthalmology Department chair for 15 years, from 1996 to 2011.

 Dr. Wilson has received a Senior Honor Award from the American Academy of Ophthalmology and a Lifetime Achievement Award from the American Association for Pediatric Ophthalmology and Strabismus (AAPOS).

 Dr. Wilson currently serves on the AAPOS Board of Directors and as the president of AAPOS.
 He is also currently the chair of the governing council of the American Ophthalmological Society.

 Dr. Wilson serves on the editorial board of the Journal of AAPOS and served as executive editor of the American Journal of Ophthalmology.
 He has been elected to membership in the prestigious American Ophthalmological Society, where he serves on the governing council, and the Association for Research in Strabismus (“The Squint Club”).

 At MUSC and the Storm Eye Institute, Dr. Wilson serves as the pediatric ophthalmology fellowship program director.
 He is also on the Appointment, Promotion, Tenure, and Mentoring Committee.
 He is a career-in-medicine mentor for medical students and a promotion and tenure mentor for academic faculty members.
 On a national scale, he serves in a leadership role on several clinical trials including his role on the steering committee of the Infant Aphakia Treatment Study.